Falcon Gold (CVE:FG) Trading 33.3% Higher – What’s Next?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report) shares rose 33.3% during trading on Thursday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 893,633 shares were traded during trading, an increase of 10% from the average daily volume of 815,160 shares.
+(CVE:FG – Get Free Report)’s stock price rose 33.3% during mid-day trading on Thursday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+Approximately 893,633 shares traded hands during mid-day trading, an increase of 10% from the average daily volume of 815,160 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Trading Down 25.0%